seojinpark/DeepPool/README.md

 127.0.0.1,3
 ```

-Now when you generate the job for your model, pass in the number of GPUs to be used, for `examples/resnetImported.py` tht would be in line `cs.searchBestSplitsV3(GPU_count, global_batch_size)`, where `GPU_count` has a value of 4.
+Now when you generate the job for your model, pass in the number of GPUs to be used.
+For `examples/resnetImported.py` that would be in line `cs.searchBestSplitsV3(GPU_count, global_batch_size)`, where `GPU_count` has a value of 4.